 Eastern provides test proctoring services for students and instructors in the event that a supplemental (make-up) course test must be administered.
-Test sessions scheduling assures appropriate supervision and access to defined instructor resources available for every supplemental (make-up) testing session.
+Test scheduling assures that every supplemental (make up) testing session has appropriate supervision and access to designated materials.